 E-cigarettes and vaping represent an additional way to addict youth — and make profits.
 These nicotine products also come in fruit and candy flavors, increasing teens’ risk for future smoking.
 CLICK HERE to learn about the facts and risks of e-cigarettes and vaping, as well as a new trend — JUULing.

 Explore more ways Big Tobacco is targeting kids.

-Talk to your kids today about the dangers of tobacco.
-CLICK HERE for tips on getting the conversation started.
+For tips on getting the conversation started, talk to your kids today about the dangers of tobacco.

 Targeting African Americans